-Use the vent window switch located on the overhead console to open and close the power vent windows.
-The windows cannot be operated separately.
+Use the vent window switches on the driver's side window controls to open and close the power vent windows.

-To open the power vent windows, press and hold the switch toward OPEN.
+To open a power vent window, press the switch down (1).

-To close the windows, press and hold the switch toward CLOSE.
+To close the window, lift the switch up 2.

-The power vent windows operate when the ignition key is in the ON position, or for about 45 seconds after the ignition key is turned to the
+The power vent windows operate when the ignition key is in the ON position, or for 45 seconds after the ignition key is turned to the OFF position.
+If the driver's or passenger's door is opened